ParkerLab/ataqv/README.rst

 Example
 =======

-The ataqc package includes a script that will set up and run our entire ATAC-seq pipeline on some sample data.
+The ataqv package includes a script that will set up and run our entire ATAC-seq pipeline on some sample data.

-You'll need to have installed ataqc itself, plus Picard tools, samtools, and MACS2 to run the pipeline.
+You'll need to have installed ataqv itself, plus Picard tools, samtools, and MACS2 to run the pipeline.
 On a Mac, you can obtain everything with::

-  $ brew install ataqc picard-tools samtools
+  $ brew install ataqv picard-tools samtools
   $ pip install MACS2

 On Linux, installation of the dependencies is probably specific to